KlausSchaefers/figma-low-code/README.md

 which renders the visual design and allows the developers to focus on business logic, without restricting the developers' freedom.
 The component enables:

 1. Zero Code rendering of visual design.
+2. Design changes do not require code changes
-2. Clear separation of UI and business logic
+3. Clear separation of UI and business logic
-3. Developers can focus on code
+4. Developers can focus on code
-4. Developers can use the tools and frameworks of their choice.
+5. Developers can use the tools and frameworks of their choice.
-5. Designers stick with their favorite tool
+6. Designers stick with their favorite tool
-6. Easy extension with custom callback functions
+7. Easy extension with custom callback functions
-7. Full support of VUE data binding.
+8. Full support of VUE data binding.
-8. Extension with custom components
+9. Extension with custom components
-9. Extension with custom CSS
+10. Extension with custom CSS
-10. Rich library of stylable components.
+11. Rich library of stylable components.

 ## Workflow